Use sprints to move faster

 - Remove unneeded items from a bedroom closet?

-Apply "sprinter tasks" to all your daily tasks
+Apply "sprinter tasks" to all projects

 You can apply sprints to anything you want to accomplish.
 I’ve had days where I planned to exercise but was just not feeling it.
 But now I commit to at least five minutes.
 Same with meditating, or even completing tasks I often don’t want to do — answering emails, grading papers, and so on.
 Five minute tasks often lead to 15 - 30 minute activities.